NAME

 Sparc hardware needs to use fstype “4.2BSD” instead of “RAID”.

 Certain RAID levels can protect against some data loss due to component failure.
-RAID is a substitute for good backup practices.
+RAID is not a substitute for good backup practices.